k3rs3d/ringfairy/README.md

 - Clone the repo.
 - Modify the `websites.json` file to include the details of the websites you want to include in the webring.
-- (Optional) Customize the appearance by modifying the templates, located in the `templates` folder.
+- (Optional) Customize the generated HTML by modifying the templates, located in the `templates` folder.
 - Run the application to generate HTML files containing the redirects.
-Each site will link to the next/previous site in the `websites.json` file.
+Each site will link to the next/previous site in the `websites.json` file, forming a webring!
 - Host the generated HTML files on your preferred hosting platform.

 ## Contributing